2018–19 Kentucky Wildcats men's basketball team: 2018 recruiting class

 Immanuel Quickley, from Havre de Grace, Maryland, was the first commitment to Kentucky's 2018 class.
 He committed to Kentucky on September 22, over offers from Kansas and Miami.
 He was a consensus five-star prospect and was ranked the consensus No. 12 overall player by the four main recruiting services.
 The Wildcats' second 2018 commitment was Keldon Johnson, a small forward from South Hill, Virginia, who committed on November 11.
 Kentucky beat out Maryland, NC State, and Texas for Johnson's signature.
-He was also a consensus five-star prospect and ranked by ESPN as its No. 7 overall prospect.
+He was also a consensus five-star prospect and was ranked by ESPN as its No. 7 overall prospect.
 Tyler Herro was the third commitment for Kentucky's 2018 class.
-Formerly committed to Wisconsin, Herro committed to Kentucky the week after his official visit.
+Formerly committed to Wisconsin, he committed to Kentucky the week after his official visit.
 Herro was a consensus four-star prospect and was ranked the No. 4 shooting guard in the 2018 class by ESPN.
 E.J.
 Montgomery was the fourth commitment for Kentucky's 2018 class.
 Formerly committed to Auburn, he re-opened his recruitment after the Auburn staff was implicated in the 2017–18 NCAA Division I men's basketball corruption scandal.
 Montgomery committed to Kentucky on April 9, 2018.
-Montgomery was a five-star prospect and was ranked No. 12 in the 2018 class.
+He was a five-star prospect and was ranked No. 12 in the 2018 class.
 On April 10, 2018, Ashton Hagans committed to the University of Kentucky over offers from Georgia and North Carolina.
 Hagans was originally the second commitment in the 2019 recruiting class and the No. 1 ranked point guard in the class of 2019 by 247 sports.
-On June 15, 2018, Hagans announced that he would be reclassifying into the 2018 class and play for the Cats in the upcoming season, thus making him the fifth recruit in the class of 2018.
+On June 15, 2018, Hagans announced that he would be reclassifying into the 2018 class and would play for the Cats in the upcoming season, thus making him the fifth recruit in the class of 2018.

 Incoming transfers

 On June 20, 2018, Reid Travis announced that he would transfer to Kentucky.
-Travis was a two-time first team All-Pac-12 for Stanford and averaged 19.5 PPG and 8.7 RPG in his final year with the Cardinal.
-As a grad transfer, he is eligible to play immediately.
+He was a two-time first team All-Pac-12 for Stanford and averaged 19.5 PPG and 8.7 RPG in his final year with the Cardinal.
+As a grad transfer, he was eligible to play immediately.